What We Do

-Office of Multicultural Student Services, which sponsors events such as Cultural Candyland, Diversity Acceptance and Openness Week, and the Multicultural Expo.
+Office of Multicultural Student Services sponsors events such as Cultural Candyland, Diversity Acceptance and Openness (DAO) Week, and the Multicultural Expo.

 Office of International Programs provides opportunities such as International Ambassadors, International Week, and Study Abroad.

-minors such as Africana Studies, Asian Studies, and Gender Studies.
+minors such as Social Justice, Africana Studies, Asian Studies, and Gender Studies

-Activities Organizations such as Students for Black Culture, the Organization for Latino Expression, Hillel, Friends of India, Muslim Student Association, and the East Asian Culture Club.
+Activities Organizations such as Students for Black Culture, the Organization for Latino Expression, Hillel, Friends of India, Muslim Student Association, and the Asian Culture Club

 - The Committee